core-wg/href/draft-ietf-core-href.md

 A Constrained Resource Identifier consists of the same five components as a URI: scheme, authority, path, query, and fragment.

+Most components of a CRI can be _absent_, i.e., they are optional; if they are not absent they are _present_ (or, equivalently speaking, the CRI _has_ the component).
+The scheme component is required in a CRI.
+The path component never is absent in a CRI, but it can be empty (no path segments, represented by an empty array).
+The query component can be absent, or it is present and consists of at least one query parameter (which can be the empty string); an absent query component is therefore represented as an empty array.
+Note that in CRI references, components can also be _not set_, i.e., in the CRI reference resolution process ({{reference-resolution}}) they (including their absence or presence) are intended to be taken from a base CRI.

 The components are subject to the considerations and constraints listed in this section.
 Note that CRI extensions can relax constraints; for